zhaoren91/awesome-heart-sound-analysis/README.md

 This repository is a collection of academic articles, publiched methodologies, and datasets during 2017–2022, on the topic of **heart sound analysis**.

+The paper **A comprehensive survey on heart sound analysis in the deep learning era** was accepted by IEEE Computational Intelligence Magazine (IF 2024: 9) in 2024.

 Content
 - [Surveys](#Surveys)
 - [Taxonomy](#Taxonomy)